kukrik/qcubed-minigallery-manager/README.md

 ## Database Requirements

+The MiniGallery and FileManager plugins already provide all required database tables via their `database` directories.

-To use the MiniGallery plugin, your database must contain at least the following fields:
+To integrate the MiniGallery plugin with your own content types, your content table must include at least the following columns:

 - `media_type_id`
 - `content_cover_media_id`

-In addition, the plugin expects the following tables to exist:
+In addition, the following tables are expected to exist (provided by the plugins):

 - `content_cover_media`
 - `mini_gallery`